gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 9. **Don’t** change the deployment name
 10. Select Deploy.
 The model will take a couple of minutes to deploy.

-## Part 2: Deploying models as a service
+## Part 2: Deploying Models as a Service

 With the demo resources in place, follow these steps: